dy/piezo/docs/r&d.md

     ~ neither `;;`
     - maintaining all possible highlighters can be a lifetime effort ~ can be one-time vscode contribution
+    ~+ not so heavy, can be done once
+    ~+ existing highlighters don't know melo anyways
   - takes primary semantic meaning, rather than "safe" secondary meaning ?- what's inline pairing? `\* *\`?
     + `\ inline comment \`